-Project Permitting
+Mine Permitting

-The Company is fully permitted to operate an open pit, heap leach operation with Merrill Crowe recovery of gold and silver to a maximum of 2.81 million metric tonnes in any annual period.
+The Company is fully permitted to operate an open pit, heap leach operation with Merrill Crowe recovery of gold and silver.

-Work continues on the permitting processes for mine optimization which included submitting two Right of Way ("ROW") permit applications to the Bureau of Land Management (the "BLM") in May 2017 for construction of a power-line (partially on federal lands) to access utility grid power and for reconstruction of the 1.3 mile long Moss Mine access road.
-The road will be reconstructed by widening it, onto federal lands, to two lanes wide and therefore eliminating vertical and horizontal curves and blind spots.
-Both permit applications were deemed complete by the Kingman office of the BLM, were reviewed and items of environmental concern were identified and assessed for potential impacts.
-The major factors driving the applications are the elimination of diesel emissions to the atmosphere from on-site generators, lowering power costs and increasing the level of traffic safety for persons using the public county access road.
+Work has continued on the permitting processes for mine optimization throughout the year.
+Included was preparation of two Right of Way permit applications to the Bureau of Land Management for construction of a power-line, partially located on federal lands, to access utility grid power and for reconstruction of a Moss Mine access road.
+These permit applications culminated with the approval and issuance of the Grants of Right of Way in June 2018.
+The road will be reconstructed by widening it to two lanes, onto Federal lands, and will eliminate blind spots by lessening the severity of vertical and horizontal curves, thereby increasing the level of traffic safety and increasing efficiency for all stakeholders using the public road.
+The construction of the powerline will enable access to utility power which will eliminate diesel emissions to the atmosphere from the primary on-site generators and lower operating costs.